JiriBilek/WiFiSpi/README.md

 Connects to the specified host and port.
 Returns a value from enum *wl_tcp_state* (for open connection returns ESTABLISHED).

 - **uint8_t connected()**
 Returns connection state as a logic value: 1 = connected, 0 = error.
+Note that the connection could be closed by a server when ESP8266 reads all data in its internal buffer although the master haven't read it yet.

 - **uint8_t status()**
 Returns connection state as a value from enum *wl_tcp_state* (for open connection returns ESTABLISHED).